atsyplenkov/formalist/README.md

 2) Inside Positron, go to the extensions view either by executing the `View: Show Extensions` command (click View -> Command Palette...) or by clicking on the extension icon on the left side of the Positron window.

-3) In the extensions view, simply search for the term `formalist` in the marketplace search box, then select the extension named `Formalist` and click the install button.
+3) In the extensions view, simply search for the term `Formalist` in the marketplace search box, then select the extension named `Formalist` and click the install button.

 Alternatively, you can install the latest version from the [Releases](https://github.com/atsyplenkov/formalist/releases/) page.
 Download the latest `.vsix` file and install it as described [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

 # Questions and Feature Requests

-There's a lot going on with the development of new features in Formalst.
+There's a lot going on with the development of new features in `Formalst`.
 If you have any questions or something is not working, feel free to [open an issue](https://github.com/atsyplenkov/formalist/issues) or start a conversation on [BlueSky](https://bsky.app/profile/anatolii.nz).

 # Contributions